typedb/typedb-docs/01-running-typedb/03-configuration.md

 ```

 To set a completely new section of the configuration that isn't present yet, we follow the same pattern.
 For example, to
-define a new logger to print out all query plans, we could do the following to set the package
+define a new logger subsection to print out all query plans, we could do the following to set the package
 `com.vaticle.typedb.core.traversal` to output on a more verbose level:

 ```